Manage Monitors¶

 Configure Data Quality Alerts¶

 This section covers configuration details on email, Microsoft Teams, and Slack notifications to receive alerts for a Data Quality monitor run.
-To configure notifications for Teams or Slack, a Workspace/Team administrator must first install the corresponding Alation application.
+To configure notifications for Teams or Slack, a Workspace or Team administrator must first install the corresponding Alation application.

 Configure Microsoft Teams to Receive Data Quality Notifications¶